Kutchi language: Writing system

 Kutchi is normally written using a modified version of the Gujarati script.
 Many books and magazines are published in the language using the modified Gujarati script, including Vadhod ("Inquiry").
-In earlier times it was written in Khudabadi and Khojki script, which is now extinct.
-Dr Rajul Shah, an ayurvedic doctor, psychologist and a graphologist has created a script to use for the language.
+In parts of Pakistan, the modified Perso-Arabic script is used instead.
+In earlier times it was written in the Khudabadi and Khojki scripts, the latter of which is now extinct.
+Additionally, there may have been a Kutchi script, samples of which may be in the Kutch Museum.
+Below is a table of how different Kutchi words can be written in different scripts: